Veris Residential

-Veris Residential, Inc. is a real estate investment trust headquartered in Jersey City, New Jersey, investing primarily in apartments in New Jersey and Boston.

-As of February 2025, it owned or had interests in 22 apartment complexes, three parking/retail properties and land held for development, containing 7,681 apartment units and approximately 56,000 square feet of retail.
+Veris Residential, Inc., headquartered in Jersey City, New Jersey, invests primarily in apartments in New Jersey and Boston.
+It owns 22 apartment complexes, three parking/retail properties and land held for development, containing 7,681 apartment units and approximately 56,000 square feet of retail.
 The company's properties are in New Jersey, New York, Massachusetts, and Washington, D.C.
 Notable properties owned by the company include The BLVD Collection, Sable, and Haus25.

-The company was formerly known as Mack-Cali Realty Corporation.
+The company is owned by Affinius Capital and Vista Hill Partners.

 History

 The company was founded in 1949 as Cali Associates by John J. Cali, Angelo R. Cali, and Edward Leshowitz.

 In the 1950s, Cali Associates was a developer of single family homes in northern New Jersey.
 In 1969, the company completed construction of its first office building, 14 Commerce Drive, in Cranford Business Park, Cranford, New Jersey.
 During the 1970s and 1980s, Cali Associates capitalized on increasing population and commerce in New Jersey by building 2.2 million square feet of class A office space.

-In August 1994, Cali Associates became a public company through an initial public offering of stock, and it changed its name to Cali Realty Corporation, under a management headed by Brant Cali, John R. Cali, and Thomas A. Rizk.
+In August 1994, Cali Associates became a public company through an initial public offering, and it changed its name to Cali Realty Corporation, under a management headed by Brant Cali, John R. Cali, and Thomas A. Rizk.

 In 1997, Cali Realty acquired the Robert Martin Company for $211 million in cash and 1,401,225 operating-partnership units, then valued at $44 million, and the assumption of $185 million of debt.
 The transaction added 65 properties and 4.1 million square feet to its portfolio, mostly in Westchester County, New York, and Connecticut.
 In 2019, Robert Martin re-acquired most of the portfolio from Mack-Cali for $487.5 million.

 In December 1997, Cali Realty Corporation completed a $1.2 billion merger with Patriot American Office Group and the Mack Company (founded by H. Bert Mack and operated by his four sons: Earle I. Mack, William L. Mack, Fredric H. Mack, and David S. Mack).
 The company changed its named to Mack-Cali Realty Corporation.
 At the time, this merger was the largest real estate investment trust transaction.

 Mitchell E. Hersh became the chief executive officer (CEO) in 1999.
 In 2004, he became president of the company in addition to its CEO.